Login

 Books

-In order to pass the exam, students have to study lecturer's slides, which are uploaded on the website in the appropriate section "Teaching material".
+In order to pass the exam, students have to study lecturer's slides, which are sent to attending students via email.

 Moreover, students will receive in class (using a memory stick) a folder with further materials, useful not for the exam, since for executing business operations relating to international trade.